meltano/handbook/src/_engineering/outages.md

 - Significant security vulnerabilities discovered in the latest-published Meltano version.
 - Any bug that would cause a significant number of user pipelines to fail in the new release which were otherwise running in a prior release (excepting announced deprecations).

 Bugs labeled `priority::highest` should be alerted ASAP, and should be resolved within 24 hours or sooner.
-By approval from a Staff Engineer or higher, the problem version may be optionally yanked from PyPi.
+By approval from a Staff Engineer or higher, the problem version may be optionally yanked from PyPI.

 Always tag AJ, Taylor, and Florian when a critical bug is identified.